 High-five.
 Fetch.
 Jump through a hoop.
 Spin, twirl, and take a bow.
 There is no doubt that tricks are fun to train, and even more fun to show off to friends and family.
-Check out this video from one of our Tricks and Tasks Classes.
+Check out this video from one of our Tricks and Tasks Classes where dogs learned to choose one item among many, tell their person when a bell rings, back up, crawl, and cover up at bedtime!

 But tricks are so much more than just a good time!
 Here are five things tricks can do for you, your dog, and your training.